The Complete Guide to Premiere Pro Color Correction

 The Lumetri Color Panel Is A Remote Control

 Think of the Lumetri Color panel as a remote control for the Lumetri Color effect.
 Whatever you adjust in the panel affects the corresponding settings in the Lumetri Color effect.
-You could do the exact same adjustments in the Effect Controls panel, but the controls in the Lumetri Color panel are much easier to adjust, and they’re always available in the same place.
+You could do the exact same adjustments in the Effect Controls panel, but the color correction controls in the Lumetri Color panel are much easier to adjust, and they’re always available in the same place.

 The Basic Correction Section